joshing-dev/JChat/README.md

 3. You are then connected, other users will be displayed in the JList to the right, select either "All", or if you would like to send a private message, select their name only.
 Then type into the message field and press send or hit the Enter key.

+IMPORTANT: In order to use the MP3 function of the client, you must keep the external libraries in the same folder as the jar.